calypsonet/calypsonet-terminal-api-website/content/home/hero.md

 +++

-**_These APIs, made available by the<br>
+These APIs, made available by the<br>
+Calypso Networks Association<br>
-Calypso Networks Association facilitate standardization and certification of ticketing applications._**
+facilitate standardization and certification<br>
+of ticketing applications.